petarjs/cosmic-angular-services/README.md

 The services in the list have a name and a price.
 Clicking on a service selects or deselects that service.
 Services that are selected are red, while the selected ones are green.
 Below the list, we want to show the calculated sum of all selected services.

+You will find the image depicting the task in `example-image` folder.

 ## Submitting your solutions